 The latter half of the second season explores Skye’s identity as a daughter – she’s introduced to her birth parents and discovers her identity as Daisy Johnson and awakens as an Inhuman.
 After her transformation, Skye feels isolated from her team, and joins Afterlife, a community of Inhumans led by a woman revealed to be her mother.
 While hesitant to trust her murderous father, she bonds with her mother quickly, and eventually connects with both of them over dinner.
 These relationships are severed quickly, and she loses both of her parents once again.
 By the end of the season, Skye fully embraces her birth identity by adopting her original name as Daisy Johnson.

 Throughout the third season, Daisy seeks to use her powers and position at SHIELD to find, train, and protect newly awakened Inhumans during a massive release of Terrigen into the ecosystem.
 She struggles with her responsibilities as a leader of the Secret Warriors, and her identity as both a SHIELD agent and as an Inhuman – this puts her into conflict when Hive returns to Earth and brainwashes her, turning her against her team, and making her hellbent on destroying humanity.
-By the end of the season, when she’s no longer under the original Inhuman’s control, Daisy is changed irrevocably, and abandons SHIELD in favour of vigilantism.
+By the end of the season, when she’s no longer under the original Inhuman’s control, Daisy is changed irrevocably, and abandons SHIELD in favor of vigilantism.

 Daisy pushes through every challenge thrown her way in the past 3 seasons, and has become so much stronger as a result.
 She’s determined to use her powers and position to help and protect other people like her.
 On top of the fact that she’s half-Asian (her mother was Chinese, her father Caucasian) and physically represents me on a major network show, Daisy’s character arc gave me an opportunity for introspection.
 It’s not hard to guess why she’s my favorite superheroine.